ZeekNexus/Xbox360-Controller-Visualiser/README.md

 # Xbox360-Controller-Visualiser
-For my old rip-off model of the wireless xbox360 controller (known to work on firefox)
+For my old rip-off model of the wireless xbox360 controller known to work on firefox & chrome on ubuntu 18.04.3 LTS

 # host index.html from python:
   `python3 -m http.server`
-# visit url created by command
+visit url created by command (e.g.)
-e.g.
   `http://0.0.0.0:8000/`